How Social Media Affects Mental Health?

 A: It’s important to be mindful of our social media usage and set boundaries.
 Taking breaks from social media, engaging in offline activities, and cultivating real-life connections can help maintain a healthy balance.

 In conclusion, while social media has its benefits, it’s crucial to be aware of its potential impact on mental health.
-By understanding the negative effects of excessive social media use, we can take steps to protect our well-being and foster a healthier relationship with these platforms.
+By understanding the negative effects of excessive use, practicing self-care, and fostering a healthy relationship with social media, we can strive for a more positive and balanced digital experience.